open-policy-agent/gatekeeper/README.md

    * cd to the repository directory
    * run `make uninstall`

+#### Cleaning Up Old Constraints

+Currently the above uninstall mechanism only removes the Gatekeeper system, it does not remove any `ConstraintTemplate` or `Constraint` resources that have been created by the user, nor does it remove their accompanying `CRDs`.

+When Gatekeeper is running it is possible to remove unwanted constraints by:

+   * Deleting all instances of the constraint resource
+   * Deleting the `ConstraintTemplate` resource, which should automatically clean up the `CRD`

+If Gatekeeper is no longer running, it has no ability to clean up after itself, so the finalizers, CRDs and other artifacts must be removed manually:

+   * Delete all instances of the constraint resource
+   * Executing `kubectl patch  crd constrainttemplates.templates.gatekeeper.sh -p '{"metadata":{"finalizers":[]}}' --type=merge`.
+Note that this will remove all finalizers on every CRD.
+If this is not something you want to do, the finalizers must be removed individually.
+   * Delete the `CRD` and `ConstraintTemplate` resources associated with the unwanted constraint.

 ## How to Use Gatekeeper

+Gatekeeper uses the [OPA Constraint Framework](https://github.com/open-policy-agent/frameworks/tree/master/constraint) to describe and enforce policy.
+Look there for more detailed information on their semantics and advanced usage.

 ### Constraint Templates

-Before you can define a constraint, you must first define a `ConstraintTemplate`, which describes both the Rego that enforces the constraint and the schema of the constraint.
+Before you can define a constraint, you must first define a `ConstraintTemplate`, which describes both the [Rego](https://www.openpolicyagent.org/docs/v0.10.7/how-do-i-write-policies/) that enforces the constraint and the schema of the constraint.
 The schema of the constraint allows an admin to fine-tune the behavior of a constraint, much like arguments to a function.

 Here is an example constraint template that requires all labels described by the constraint to be present: